 I’d lay there with the covers bundled around my neck, after having seen an episode of “Cliff Hangers” back in the 1970’s – something about vampires, and it took a long time before I could go to bed without worrying about something swooping in to suck my blood.

-Well, my daughter is ten, and something has planted the idea in her mind that someone is going to break in and kill her after bedtime.
+Well, my daughter was ten, and something was planted the idea in her mind that someone was going to break in and kill her after bedtime.
 What a horrible thought!
-I have tried everything I can think of to help her go to bed in peace.
-We’ve used music, prayer, EFT, reading, and still, bedtime continued to trouble her.
+I tried everything I could think of to help her go to bed in peace.
+We used music, prayer, EFT, reading, and still, bedtime continued to trouble her.

 When she began again to express her worries, the more she talked about them, the more emotional and worked up she became.
 I stopped her and said, “Kayli, what are the odds, or the chance, that someone out there really wants to kill you??
 I mean really?”

 She answered, “Maybe 5%…”

 I responded, “Uh, maybe more like half of a half, of a half, of a quarter, of a fraction of a percent!!!
 What are you doing to people out there that I don’t know about, that is SO bad, that they would want to break in and kill… YOU?
 (Of all people!)”

 She quietly said, “I don’t know…”